owncloud/ocis/docs/content/getting-started.md

 --debug-pprof
 : Enable pprof debugging, defaults to `false`

+--debug-zpages
+: Enable zpages debugging, defaults to `false`

 --http-addr
-: Address to bind http server, defaults to `0.0.0.0:8180`
+: Address to bind http server, defaults to `0.0.0.0:9115`

---http-root
-: Root path for http endpoint, defaults to `/`

-#### Health
+##### Health

 --debug-addr
-: Address to debug endpoint, defaults to `0.0.0.0:8190`
+: Address to debug endpoint, defaults to `0.0.0.0:9119`

-### Configuration file
+#### Configuration file

-So far we support the file formats `JSON` and `YAML`, if you want to get a full example configuration just take a look at [our repository](repo), there you can always see the latest configuration format.
+So far we support the file formats `JSON` and `YAML`, if you want to get a full example configuration just take a look at [our repository](https://github.com/owncloud/ocis-webdav/tree/master/config), there you can always see the latest configuration format.
 These example configurations include all available options and the default values.
 The configuration file will be automatically loaded if it's placed at `/etc/ocis/webdav.yml`, `${HOME}/.ocis/webdav.yml` or `$(pwd)/config/webdav.yml`.

-## Usage
+### Usage

 The program provides a few sub-commands on execution.
 The available configuration methods have already been mentioned above.
 Generally you can always see a formated help output if you execute the binary via `ocis-webdav --help`.

-### Server
+#### Server

 The server command is used to start the http and debug server on two addresses within a single process.
 The http server is serving the general webservice while the debug server is used for health check, readiness check and to server the metrics mentioned below.
 For further help please execute: